ianreah/AR_Molecule/README.md

 - Point your device at the target marker
 - Watch the spinning molecule structure appear

+Or, [watch a short video](http://youtu.be/T06B_uyfRp0) to get some idea of what it looks like.

 ## Credits ##

 I got the [background image](http://freestock.ca/photomanipulations_g84-abstract_coffee_beans_texture_p2293.html) for the target marker from  [freestock.ca](http://freestock.ca/).
 It's licensed under [a Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/deed.en_US).